sceckert/lab-notes/week9-lab.md

 - remote server -----v1---v2---v3--->

 Remote server
-- the remote server allows you to have a universal timeline
+- Pusing versions to the remote server creates a universal timeline
-- you have multiple people working on mutiple files, yet you both have a central, common timeline for versions
+- You can have multiple people working on mutiple files, yet you both have a central, common timeline for versions
 - If you try to synch with a remote branch that is different with yours, you have to synch up with it and then you can push your changes: error "Your head is behind"